Rule holder: City of Santa Clara Water & Sewer Utilities FOG Program

 Authority Summary

-Santa Clara publishes an authority-backed hauler or preferred-pumper registry for grease service.
+Santa Clara publishes an official hauler or preferred-pumper registry for grease service.

 What to keep on site